kartonfarkas/api_docs/source/use_cases/transactional_emails/external_id_key.rst

 To identify the contact, we are using the key_id of the **externalID** field mentioned in *Preparation*.

+This is the easiest way to create a contact.
 For further information about creating or updating a contact in the Suite, see :doc:`../../suite/contacts/contact_create` and :doc:`../../suite/contacts/contact_update`.

 2. Trigger the Event
 --------------------

-.. note:: You need at least one contact available in the Suite so that the contact data can be used.

 **Request**: